 I would like to say a huge "thank you" to Terry for making all this possible.
 His wonderful imagination has taken tens of thousands of readers around our world on a whirlwind tour of his.
 Sometimes it's the perfect place to escape to.

 In real life, Jason is a mild mannered programmer.
-In his fantasy lfe, he is the editor of the long running Discworld newsletter Discworld Monthly.
-In his family life, he lives with his long-suffering wife and two (soon to be three) children.
+In his fantasy life, he is the editor of the long running Discworld newsletter Discworld Monthly.